You are here

 CDE's Educator Preparation Office has created this webpage to provide resources to support traditional and alternative educator preparation programs as they embed the science of reading into their programs.

 Questions?
-Please email the Educator Development team.
+Please email the Educator Preparation team.

 About the Colorado READ Act